 All pupils will finally sit the Edexcel 11MA1Exam at either the Foundation or Higher Tier.

 How do staff and pupils within the department use KPIs?

-KPIs are completed after each baseline assessment in blue at the beginning of a unit to identify prior knowledge.
+KPIs are completed after each assessment blue.
 The pupils are then required to fill in their KPI in a contrasting colour, depending on term, once they have either been assessed meeting it during a lesson or within a unit assessment.

 Where are the KPIs located?

 At the back of the pupils’ exercise book in plastic wallets.

 Where will assessed work be found?

 End of block and end of Unit assessments are kept in pupils’ Progress Folders.
 In year 11 practice examination papers are kept in their progress folder and inform next steps.

 How often will pupils complete an assessed piece of work?